6th Rabiʽ al-Awwal: Mawlid of Mawlana Jalaluddin Rumi

 Bismi Llāhi r-Raḥmāni r-Raḥīm

-Mawlana Rumiق was born in 604 AH in Balkh, a city that was then a centre of Islamic scholarship.
+Mawlana Rumiق was born in 604 AH in Balkh, then a renowned centre of Islamic scholarship.
 His noble lineage traced back to Abu Bakr as-Siddiqر.
-His father, Sultan al-Ulama Bahauddin Waladق, was a renowned scholar and spiritual master, and his upbringing was steeped in Qur’anic learning, Hadith, and the company of Saints.
+His father, Sultan al-Ulama Bahauddin Waladق, was a distinguished scholar and spiritual master, and his upbringing was steeped in Qur’anic learning, Hadith, and the company of Saints.

 Due to political unrest, the family travelled extensively through the Islamic world, eventually settling in Konya, Anatolia.

-In his early years, Mawlana Rumiق became known as a brilliant scholar and jurist, guiding students in Islamic law, theology, and the spiritual sciences.
-However, the turning point in his life came when he met the wandering dervish, Shams al-Tabriziق.
+In his early years, Mawlana Rumiق became known as a brilliant scholar and jurist, teaching Islamic law, theology, and the spiritual sciences.
+Yet the turning point of his life came with his encounter with the wandering dervish, Shams al-Tabriziق.

-His verses, collected in the Mathnawi and the Diwan-e Shams-e Tabrizi, are not mere poetry, but oceans of meaning.
-In them, he expressed the longing of the soul for its Creator, the mystery of spiritual union, and the path of love as the highest form of Worship.
+His verses, preserved in the Mathnawi and the Diwan-e Shams-e Tabrizi, are not mere poetry but oceans of meaning.
+Through them, he expressed the soul’s longing for its Creator, the mystery of spiritual union, and the path of love as the highest form of worship.

-One of his most famous teachings was that every trial, joy, and encounter is a guest sent by Allah ﷻ to refine the soul.
-In his own words, “Try to accept the changing seasons of your life, for each comes to prepare you for a new flowering.”
+Among his well-known teachings is the view that every trial, joy, and encounter is a guest sent by Allah ﷻ to refine the soul.
+In his words, “Try to accept the changing seasons of your life, for each comes to prepare you for a new flowering.”

-Mawlana Rumiق’s life and works are deeply respected by our Naqshbandi Masters for their alignment with the principles of sincerity, constant remembrance, and annihilation in Allah ﷻ.
+Mawlana Rumiق’s life and works are deeply honoured by our Naqshbandi Masters, for they embody sincerity, unceasing remembrance, and annihilation in Allah ﷻ.

 May Allah ﷻ elevate his rank and allow us to taste the sincerity and sweetness of love for Him that Mawlana Rumiق embodied.